-Hine Legal’s specialist employment lawyers will take the time to understand your situation and then work with you to ensure that your new employment contract reflects what you have agreed with your new employer and provides you with the necessary legal protections.
+Hine Legal’s specialist employment lawyers will take the time to understand your situation, and then work with you to ensure that your new employment contract reflects what you have agreed with your new employer – as well as providing you with the necessary legal protections relating to employment contract law.
 Our aim is to take the long term view of your career.
-The more we understand of your ambitions the better able we are to, as far as possible, advise you so that what you agree now supports your future career plans.
+The more we understand of your ambitions, the better able we are to, as far as possible, advise you so that what you agree now supports your future career plans.

 What Your Employment Contract Should Cover

-Your contract should set out what has been agreed in respect of:
+Employment law states that your contract should set out what has been agreed, in respect of:

 - Your pay and working conditions.

 Employment contracts, particularly for senior executives, will usually include post termination restrictive covenants – provisions preventing you for a specified period of time from:

 - Going to work for a direct competitor; or setting up a competing business (non-compete provision).

 - Doing business with existing customers (non-solicitation of clients).